den-is/ansible-collection-tools/README.md

 # den_is.tools - Ansible collection

+Minimalistic  ansbile collection.

 This Ansible collection automates the installation of various tools, services and environments.

-- It includes tools that typically require manual installation or are outdated in OS-native package repositories.
+- It includes tools that typically require manual installation or OS-native package repositories have outdated versions.
 - This collection is particularly useful for Linux hosts, which often lack these tools or have outdated versions.

-The roles in this collection are extremely minimalistic and may lack some features compared to more comprehensive roles/collections.
+Roles in this collection are extremely minimalistic and at some places ugly.
+It may lack some features compared to more comprehensive roles/collections.

 - Linux hosts are the primary target for this collection, followed by macOS.
 - Windows is mostly unsupported.

+Contributions are welcome.

 ## Available tools
 ```sh